 It is a step being taken partly because Guangdong has found it more and more difficult to attract workers to the province each year.
 This is in part because wages in other provinces have been rising.
 Additionally, over the last 7 years, workers have grown more restless, with more than 640 recorded labor unrest cases in the last year alone.
-Many wage related.
+Many are wage-related.

 Small Business Enterprises will “feel it”